 Watch out for shady companies and individuals

-World is not a perfect place.
-Just like it’s the case with almost any other industry, there will be people who will try to take advantage of you, or scam money from you.
-You need to be aware of such people, and recognize a deal that is too good to be true.
+The world is not a perfect place.
+Just like it’s the case with almost any other industry, there will be people who will try to take advantage of you or scam money from you.
+You need to be aware of such people and recognize a deal that is too good to be true.
 Especially when you are expected to “invest” in their scheme.
 They will promise you all kinds of things, but really, if it sounds too good it probably is too good.
-No one became famous over night, neither should you.
+No one became famous overnight, neither should you.

 Be modest but don’t underestimate your skills